joanllenas/ngx-date-fns/README.md

   ],
   providers: [
     // (...)
-    { provide: DateFnsConfigurationService, useValue: frenchConfig } // <-- All pipies in French by default ]
+    { provide: DateFnsConfigurationService, useValue: frenchConfig } // <-- All pipes in French by default ]
 })
 ```